David Whitaker (screenwriter): Career

 Prior to joining the BBC, Whitaker worked as a writer, actor and director with the York Repertory Group.
-A play he wrote for them, 'A Choice of Partners' (1957), gained the attention of the BBC's script department.
-They commissioned Whitaker to work on the programmes Garry Halliday (1962) and the long-running Compact (1962).
+A play he wrote for them, A Choice of Partners (1957), gained the attention of the BBC's script department.
+They commissioned Whitaker to work on the series Garry Halliday and the soap opera Compact.

-Whitaker also contributed his own scripts for a number of Doctor Who serials, including The Crusade (1965), The Power of the Daleks (1966), The Evil of the Daleks (1967), The Enemy of the World (1967–68) and The Wheel in Space (1968, from a story concept by Kit Pedler).
-Although he left the post of story editor in 1964 his final script for the show was The Ambassadors of Death (1970).
-He had not planned to stay longer than a year as Doctor Who's story editor, as he thought the serial might not be renewed.
+Whitaker was employed as the original story editor for Doctor Who, being appointed on or around 24 June 1963.
+He had not planned to stay longer than a year in the position, as he thought the series might not be renewed.
 He had therefore agreed to take up a role working on another production.
+After leaving the series as story editor on 31 October 1964, he contributed his own scripts for a number of Doctor Who serials, including The Crusade (1965), The Power of the Daleks (1966), The Evil of the Daleks (1967), The Enemy of the World (1967–68) and The Wheel in Space (1968, from a story concept by Kit Pedler).
+His final script for the show was The Ambassadors of Death (1970), although this seven-parter was heavily rewritten by others and Whitaker wrote no further than the third episode.

 His other work included writing the Dalek comic strip for the weekly children's magazine TV Century 21, in addition to the stage play The Curse of the Daleks (1965).

 In 1964, Whitaker published the first novelisation of a Doctor Who serial; more than 150 other such books would be published in the course of the next 30 years.
 His own, Doctor Who in an Exciting Adventure with the Daleks, was based on Terry Nation's script for the first Dalek TV serial.
 He completed a second novelisation the following year, this time based on his own script for The Crusade.
 Both books were originally published by Frederick Muller, with the first also being given a paperback release by Armada.

 In 1973, Whitaker's novelisations (along with a third, written by Bill Strutton and based on The Web Planet) were re-issued by Target Books as part of its launch of a new series of novelisations; Whitaker's Dalek story was re-titled Doctor Who and the Daleks.